atykhonov/ucucsds/advanced-database-systems/README.md

 On top of the list you can see the running instance.
 The one which has been recently created.

-From the bottom panel take `Public IP` of the instance and put it to `/etc/hosts`:
+From the bottom panel take `Public IP` of the instance and put it to `/etc/hosts` (please, don't do it in this way if you did it once for `master.cloudera`.
+Edit `/etc/hosts` using any text editor instead and modify existing record):

 ```
 sudo -s